bartamat/bartamat/README.md

 ## Things I have created 🪜
 ### Kamasutra
 - Maybe a bit controversial theme, but do not be alarmed.
+With this project I was tasked to update a 5 year old app that was written in Swift 3 and used JSON as data storage.
+To test my skills and ease my pain I have decided to create this app from the scratch.
+- Frontend SwiftUI
+- CoreData used to store larger amount of data.
+UserDefaults for saving current state.
+Keychain for storing user passcode.
--
+- Local Authentication for Face/Touch-ID.
+- Overall, since this is my latest creation I am happy with how it turned out.
 ### QuizIt
 - This app was created as semestral project for a school subject.
 Idea was to generate quizzes for kids using Google AI/ML api.
 Quiz was created from pictures which have been used to generete answers.
 Quizzes could also be shared and rated among the users.
 - Backend build on Firebase and its tools (authentication, storage, firestore, cloud functions).